 An oxygen atom in e.g. the air creates a bridge between two fatty acid molecules by bonding to one of the bonds of a double bond between oxygen atoms in each molecule.
 Thereby the fatty acid molecules are united into a bigger molecule.
 Since the linoleic acid can bond to two other fatty acid molecules and the linolenic acid can bond to three, the polymerization can continue until giant molecules have formed.
 The end result is an elastic polymer called linoxyn.

-Components which are detrimental to linseed oil paints and impregnation oils
+Components detrimental to linseed oil paints as well as to impregnation- and polishing oils

 The tendency of linoleic and linolenic acids to polymerize with oxygen constitutes a threat to the germinability of the seed.
 Therefore, antioxidants, primarily tocopherol (i.e., vitamin E), are formed in the seed.